Oregon Public Library’s $12.5M Transformation

 Overcoming a Pandemic Pause

-Baker Street Consulting Group conducted the planning and feasibility study and partnered with the library to guide a capital campaign in coordination with significant public investment from the Village of Oregon.
+Baker Street Consulting Group conducted the planning and feasibility study and partnered with the library to guide a capital campaign alongside a significant public investment from the Village of Oregon.

-When the COVID-19 pandemic disrupted the campaign, we worked closely with leadership to reassess strategy, adjust the fundraising goal, and position the project for a successful relaunch.
+When the COVID-19 pandemic disrupted the campaign, we worked closely with leadership to:

-When the campaign resumed, it did so with clarity, renewed energy, and strong community alignment—ultimately reaching a successful conclusion.
+When the campaign resumed, it did so with renewed energy, stronger alignment, and broad-based support - ultimately leading to a successful conclusion.

 The Results